Learning Diverse Options via InfoMax Termination Critic: InfoMax Termination Critic

 where $\ell_\bo(x)$ denotes the logit of $\bo(x)$. \end{proposition} Note that the additional term $\bo$ is necessary because $x$ is not actually a terminating state.
-The proof follows section 4 in \citet{Harutyunyan2019TC} and is given in \Cref{appendix:proofs:1}.
+The proof is based on Section 4 in \citet{Harutyunyan2019TC} and is given in \Cref{appendix:proofs:1}.

-The estimated gradient of the infomax termination objective~\eqref{eq:infomax} can now be written as:
+Now the targetting gradient can be written as:

-which means that we can optimize this objective by estimating $\po$ and $P$.
-However, estimating the probability over the state space can be difficult, especially when the state space is large, as common in the deep RL setting.
-Hence, we reformulate the gradient using the \textit{inverse} option transition model $p(o|x_s, x_f)$ that denotes the probability of having an $o$ given a pair of an option-starting state $x_s$ and option-terminating state $x_f$. \begin{proposition} We now have
+which means that we can approximate MI maximization by estimating $\po$ and $P$.
+However, in RL, learning a density model over the state space in RL is often difficult, especially with large or continuous state spaces.
+For example, it has been tackled with data compression methods \citep{Bellemare2016PC} and generative models \citep{Ostrovski2017NDM}.
+Hence, we reformulate the gradient using Bayes' rule to avoid estimating $\po$ and $P$.
+The resulting term consists of the inverse option transition function $\pop(o|x_s, x_f)$, which denotes the probability of having an $o$ given a state transition $x_s, x_f$. \begin{proposition} We now have

-\end{proposition} The proof is given in \Cref{appendix:proofs:2}.
-In the following sections, we estimate the gradient~\eqref{eq:imoc-gradient} by learning a classification model over options $\hat{p}(o|x_s, x_f)$ from sampled option transitions.
+\end{proposition} The proof is provided in \Cref{appendix:proofs:2}. \Cref{eq:imoc-gradient} requires estimating of $\pop$ per updating $\pio$ and $\bo$, which is computational quite expensive.
+Thus, we approximate approximate the gradient~\eqref{eq:imoc-gradient} by regressing a classification model over options $\ph(o|x_s, x_f)$ on sampled option transition \cutsectionup